William Hawkins (fl. c. 1600): Early life

 In 1589, by his father's will, Hawkins inherited a contract annuity of £40.

-In 1595, his uncle, John Hawkins, also granted Hawkins an inheritance, besides a share of the prospective profits of the last fatal voyage to the West Indies, £10 a year to be paid quarterly, on condition that he does not sell the same annuity nor rent-charge, or any part thereof.
-He left also legacies of £100 to each of Hawkyns's children, to be payable "to every such child at the time of their marriage, or at the accomplishment of their several ages of eighteen years, which shall first happen."
-From the wording of this clause, it would seem probable that the children were girls; but we know nothing more of them.
+In 1595, his uncle John Hawkins also granted Hawkins an inheritance consisting of a share of the prospective profits of the last fatal voyage to the West Indies and an annuity of £10 a year, to be paid quarterly, on condition that he did not sell the annuity, the rent-charge, or any part thereof.
+He also left legacies of £100 to each of Hawkyns's children, to be payable "to every such child at the time of their marriage, or at the accomplishment of their several ages of eighteen years, which shall first happen."
+From the wording of this clause, it would seem likely that the children were girls, but nothing more is known about them.

-In 1607, on April 1, Hawkins left for India with his wife, David Middleton and William Keeling.
-He was theorized to have taken command of the East India Company's ship Hector on a voyage to Surat with William Keeling, and was charged with the king of England's letters and presents to the princes and governors of Cambay, due to his experience with the region and language expertise.

-In 1608, on August 24, Hawkins arrived at Surat and was approached by Portuguese sailors who told him that all the ports in the region belonged to Philip III of Spain.
-Thanks to the efforts of the viceroy of Deccan sultanates, Khan-Khana, the ship was authorized to set sail and Hawkins was allowed to proceed to Agra.